What is composting?

 How to make compost

 Here’s the good news, compost makes itself.
 It really requires little or no effort on your part other than to set up the conditions.
 Provided that you have a vessel in place to receive the waste nature will eventually do it’s thing.
 The only intervention that may be needed from you is to agitate the contents of your compost bin.
+Use an aerator probe.
+Push it into the mass of compost and twist it as you pull it out.
 Doing this will allow more air to get into the mix which will assist the tiny microorganisms that are feeding on the waste.

 In the early stages of green waste turning into compost you may see a small amount of steam appearing from the surface.
 This is because the microorganisms living in the waste are breaking down the material which often generates heat.
 This is nothing to be alarmed about and it will only persist for a short while.
 After this stage of warming the material will start to cool and the decomposition into a finished form of compost will continue

 It would also help to cover the compost vessel to prevent heavy rain from saturating it.
 The compost, as it’s forming, needs to be kept moist so if it’s very dry you need to add water but you mustn’t add too much.
 An excess of water will result in nutrients draining away.
 If the compost is too wet the material becomes sealed within itself and air can’t get in to feed the microorganisms.
 When this happens the whole process becomes dormant and no decomposition can take place.